microsoft/PowerToys/README.md

 ### Command Not Found

- - Try to search and use a preview version of Powershell if a stable version is not found.
+ - Now tries to find a preview version of PowerShell if no stable version is found.

 ### FancyZones